-To ensure that all communications (email, phone, or fax) containing Protected Health Information (PHI) (i.e. member number, name, address, etc.) from provider organizations meet HIPAA privacy guidelines, we are asking providers to follow the recommended guiding principles when exchanging PHI with MARCH® Vision Care.
+We are asking you to follow the recommended guiding principles when exchanging PHI with us to ensure that all communications (email, phone, or fax) containing Protected Health Information (PHI) (i.e. member number, name, address, etc.) from provider organizations meet HIPAA privacy guidelines.

-- First, please determine if it is business necessary to exchange PHI with MARCH®, the MARCH® recipient of PHI is appropriate, and include only the "minimum necessary" information. - If you have a business need to exchange PHI with MARCH® personnel via email, please check with your IT personnel to make sure they have a secure transmission setup with MARCH® email systems.
+- Please determine if it is business necessary to exchange PHI with us, the recipient of PHI is appropriate, and include only the "minimum necessary" information - If you have a business need to exchange PHI with our personnel via email, please check with your IT personnel to make sure they have a secure transmission setup with our email systems.
 For more details, follow steps described in Exhibit H: "Sending a Secure Email to MARCH® Vision Care for PHI related data" to ensure that HIPAA guidelines are being met and PHI is secured.
-This will prevent MARCH® from receiving unencrypted or unsecured emails with PHI. - While sending PHI securely via encrypted emails, please be aware that the HIPAA Privacy Rule still requires that PHI only be shared with those who are permitted to have the information and share only the minimum amount of PHI necessary to accomplish the business purpose. - Please be aware that when contacting MARCH® by phone, email, or fax that we are required to confirm your name, associated provider/physician organization, and contact information before exchanging or confirming PHI. - If you receive PHI or Personally Identifiable Information ("PII") directed to, or meant for, another provider or someone other than you, you agree to promptly destroy all such PHI or PII and not further use or disclose it.
-In addition, if such an event occurs, you agree to cooperate with any remediation efforts undertaken by MARCH®.
+This will prevent us from receiving unencrypted or unsecured emails with PHI - While sending PHI securely via encrypted emails, please be aware that the HIPAA Privacy Rule still requires that PHI only be shared with those who are permitted to have the information and share only the minimum amount of PHI necessary to accomplish the business purpose - Please be aware that when contacting us by phone, email, or fax that we are required to confirm your name, associated provider/physician organization, and contact information before exchanging or confirming PHI - If you receive PHI or Personally Identifiable Information ("PII") directed to, or meant for, another provider or someone other than you, you agree to promptly destroy all such PHI or PII and not further use or disclose it.
+In addition, if such an event occurs, you agree to cooperate with any remediation efforts undertaken by us